 That was so long ago.......

-That first match is now two decades in the past.
-Only two of the Founders still play, Gareth Hughes is a perennial attendee, Mike Allaway plays whenever he can make the pilgrimage from the United States.
+That first match is now more than two decades in the past.
+Only one of the Founders still plays now that Gareth Hughes is a no longer a perennial attendee.
+Mike Allaway plays whenever he can make the pilgrimage from the United States and has managed to attend at least one match every year.
 To replace those fallen by the wayside we have been lucky to have recruited a good selection of youngsters, some of whom even have taken on those administrative roles that people can be reluctant to take on.

-If anyone had told us in 1992 that the team would still be going twenty-one season later, I don't think any of us would have believed it.
-With the enthusiasm and energy present who can say we won;t be here in another 20 years?
+If anyone had told us in 1992 that the team would still be going more than twenty seasons later, I don't think any of us would have believed it.
+With the enthusiasm and energy present who can say we won't be here in another 20 years?